-What Is NIST
+What Is the NIST Cybersecurity Framework?

 The National Institute of Standards and Technology — or NIST — is part of the U.S. Department of Commerce.
-It provides a cybersecurity framework that helps organizations to better understand and improve their management of cybersecurity risk.
+The NIST Cybersecurity Framework helps organizations understand and manage cybersecurity risk.

-Structure of the Framework
+The five elements of the Cybersecurity Framework are: